Enamulali/back-end-API-project/README.md

 and `cd` into the directory

 2. Run `npm install` to install dependencies
-3. To successfully connect to the databases, the developer must specify the databases in two .env files.
+3. To successfully connect to the databases, the developer should specify the databases in two .env files.
 From the root of the project directory, run the following:

    ```
    echo 'PGDATABASE=nc_news' > ./.env.development